iw17/nongli/README-en.md

 ## Acknowledgements

 * Thanks to Mr. Xu Jianwei for having developed the website [SXWNL](https://www.sxwnl.com/super/).
-* Thanks to Ms. Zhao Yuhan for providing details of when to celebrate birthdays on `nongli runyue`s.
+* Thanks to Ms. Zhao Yuhan for providing insights of when to celebrate `shengri` on `nongli runyue`s.